elinekupers/noisepoolPCADenoise/README.md

 **Folder structure**
 * denoisedata.m:  Main function to denoise time series.
-* dfdAddPaths.m:  Add paths with functions to make this repository run smoothly.
+* nppAddPaths.m:  Add paths with functions to make this repository run smoothly.
-* dfdAddFieldtripPaths.m: Add paths of Fieldtrip toolbox to plot data on a sensormap or to use ICA function.
+* nppAddFieldtripPaths.m: Add paths of Fieldtrip toolbox to plot data on a sensormap or to use ICA function.
 * external (folder): Contains functions from other toolboxes, repositories or researchers
 * analysis (folder): Contains code to download, store, and analyze data from manuscript
  * data (folder): Empty folder to store data.
-Example data downloaded by dfdDownloadSampleData will be written here by default.
+Example data downloaded by nppDownloadSampleData will be written here by default.
 This folder contains a .gitignore file to prevent large data files from being added to the repository.
- * denoise_subfunctions (folder): Folder with subfunctions used by the dfdDenoiseWrapper in order to denoise the data of all subjects for this particular steady state study.
+ * denoise_subfunctions (folder): Folder with subfunctions used by the nppDenoiseWrapper in order to denoise the data of all subjects for this particular steady state study.
  * figure_scripts (folder): Functions to make figures 4-14 for the manuscript.
  * figures (folder): Empty folder where figures made by figure_scipts will be saved.
 This folder contains a .gitignore file to prevent large image files from being added to the repository.
- * dfdDownloadSampleData.m: Function to download sample data for all subjects from the web.
+ * nppDownloadSampleData.m: Function to download sample data for all subjects from the web.
- * dfdDenoiseWrapper.m: Function to denoise sample data for all subjects
+ * nppDenoiseWrapper.m: Function to denoise sample data for all subjects
- * dfdMakeAllFigures.m: Script to make all figures from the manuscript.
+ * nppMakeAllFigures.m: Script to make all figures from the manuscript.

 **General flow of denoise data function**